Spinal Stenosis

 How is spinal stenosis diagnosed?

-Is spinal stenosis a common condition?
+Is spinal stenosis a permanent condition?

 Can spinal stenosis cause paralysis?